 What is the course of a migraine attack?

 Without medication…

 A severe headache develops quickly during a migraine attack.
+It typically lasts for a few hours, then fades quickly.

 A severe headache develops quickly during a migraine attack.
+It typically lasts for a few hours, then fades quickly.

 With medication…

-It is important that the right pain medication is taken as early as possible to prevent the pain curve (the red line) from becoming too much.
+Taking right medication as early as possible when you notice a migraine attack can prevent the pain (the red line) from becoming too much too fast.

+What is the course of a migraine attack?